Multi-Factor Authentication

 Once MFA is set up, you’ll only need to verify occasionally—when logging in from a new device, every 30 days, and if we notice suspicious activity from your account.

-Verifying is easy—after logging into your Pūaha account, you’ll be prompted to verify your identity using the second method you set up, like a code texted to your phone.
+Verifying is easy - when logging into your Pūaha account, you’ll be prompted to verify your identity using the second method you set up, like a code texted to your phone.

 This simple step helps protect keep your account safe and secure, even if someone else gets your password.